-- Land between 7:00 a.m. and 3:00 p.m. on your Arrival Day; see our semester calendars for Copenhagen or Stockholm, or our Summer calendar for details.
+- Students should plan to arrive between 7:00 a.m. and 3:00 p.m. on your Arrival Day.
+See our semester calendars for Copenhagen or Stockholm, or our Summer calendar for details.
 If you are unable to arrive on your Arrival Day, book a flight that arrives before, not after Arrival Day.
 You’ll need to cover your own accommodation and local transportation before Arrival Day, but we will share detailed guidance with early-arriving students via email before your departure.

-- Opt for as few layovers as possible.
+- Opt for as few layovers, in as few countries, and on as few airlines as possible.
 Check COVID-19 requirements for any connection cities, and check back closer to your departure to be sure you are prepared to meet any testing or other transit requirements.